Erioifpud/shelf-electron/packages/anvil/README.md

 // Import the utility type from anvil. import type { PluginApi } from '@eleplug/anvil';

+// Import the plugin's module type.
+This doesn't create a runtime dependency. type DatabasePluginModule = typeof import('plugins/database');
+type UserServicePluginModule = typeof import('plugins/user-service');

 // Use `declare module` to augment the original interface. declare module '@eleplug/anvil' {
-  // This interface maps your plugin names (as used in dependencies)
-  // to their API types.
-  interface PluginApiMap {
+  // This interface maps your plugin names to their API types. interface PluginApiMap {
     // The key is the plugin's name (from its manifest/package.json).
     // The value infers the API type from the plugin's module.
-    'database-plugin': PluginApi<typeof import('plugins/database')>;
+    'database-plugin': PluginApi<DatabasePluginModule>;
-    'user-service-plugin': PluginApi<typeof import('plugins/user-service')>;
+    'user-service-plugin': PluginApi<UserServicePluginModule>;
   }
 }
 ```
+> **Tip:** The `elep-dev` CLI can automate the generation of this file for you!

 ### 3. Link to Other Plugins